luyadev/luya/docs/guide/lesson-module.md

 <?php endforeach; ?>
 ```

-Again you should work with style sheets, CSS class names and external javascript files but for the sake of a short example we will define everything inline.
+Again you should work with style sheets, CSS class names and external JavaScript files but for the sake of a short example we will define everything inline.

 ### Setting up the detail view